eigerco/polka-storage/docs/src/pallets/index.md

 <img src="../images/storage-provider/register_storage_provider.svg" alt="Storage Provider registration">

-Now that storage providers can be registered in the system, we need to add some balance to both the [Storage User's](../glossary.md#storage-user) and the Provider's accounts, that is done using the Market's [`add_balance`](./market.md#add_balance) extrinsic.
+Now that storage providers can be registered in the storage provider pallet, we need to add some balance to both the [Storage User's](../glossary.md#storage-user) and the Provider's accounts, that is done using the Market's [`add_balance`](./market.md#add_balance) extrinsic.